eBay/tsv-utils/docs/Performance.md

 ## Summary

-Performance is a key motivation for writing tools like Tsv-Utils in D rather an interpreted language like Python or Perl.
+Performance is a key motivation for writing tools like Tsv-utils in D rather an interpreted language like Python or Perl.
 It is also a consideration in choosing between D and C/C++.

 To gauge D's performance, benchmarks were run using the Tsv-Utils tools and a number of similar tools written in native compiled programming languages.
 Included were traditional Unix tools as well as several specialized toolkits.
 Programming languages involved were C, Go, and Rust.